 So we have gathered some reasons which may cause your furnace to go offline.

 One of the main reasons why your furnace may overheat is a clogged filter.
 A clogged filter’s main job is to keep the dust-out and filter the air.
 Sometimes it purifies too much air, and the dirt stuck in the filter.
 So the overall airflow of the furnace becomes unstable.
 So the overheating issue arises.
 If the overheating continues, it may burn the whole furnace and cause you a lot of damage financially.
-So hiring a professional can detect the problem and can change the filter with a good one.
+So hiring a professional for gas furnace repair can detect the problem and can change the filter with a good one.
 So that the airflow can be normal again, and the furnace will be less heat than before.

 The problem in the Thermostat

 A thermostat is an excellent place to look at any problem in the first place.
 Most of the time, if the filter isn’t responsible for heating your furnace, then the Thermostat might be the reason why it is overheating.